bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We followed the trail as it ascended through the forest and passed through a couple of delightful clearings before bringing us to a scree slope on the east side of the ridge.
 Here, we kept to the main trail and ignored trails branching left.
 All trails, however, appear to converge beneath a cliff band.
 A short scramble overcomes the cliff band.

 The trail continues to a rocky ridge.
 Rock walls guard the east side of the ridge, but a chute provides an easy scramble up.
 A knot of hikers gathered below the chute.
 As we passed them, we heard them complaining about the wind on the ridge above.
 Sure enough, after ascending the chute, strong winds on the crest were a sharp contrast to the dead calm just below.
-The wind, steep slabs and mild exposure on the crest discouraged just about everyone from staying long or venturing far, including Dinah and I.
+The wind, steep slabs and mild exposure on the crest discouraged most people from staying long or venturing far, including Dinah and I.

 I stopped just before the slabs rise sharply, about 100 horizontal metres short of the summit.
 (Gillean Daffern marks the South Summit as 482303 but it’s actually 481305.)
 Before retreating, I took a panorama, an uneasy task as the buffeting wind kept throwing me off balance.

 Dinah and I followed the trail back.
 The farther down we dropped, the more hikers we encountered.
 Everyone and their dog and their child headed up the trail.
-We realize now, doing the one-way traverse is a sure-fire way to avoid the crowds on Nihahi Ridge.
+We realize now, the one-way traverse is a sure-fire way to avoid the crowds on Nihahi Ridge.

 South Summit of Nihahi from the trailhead